Tencent/rapidjson/doc/sax.md

 When the `Reader` encounters the beginning of an object, it calls `StartObject()`.
 An object in JSON is a set of name-value pairs.
 If the object contains members it first calls `String()` for the name of member, and then calls functions depending on the type of the value.
 These calls of name-value pairs repeats until calling `EndObject(SizeType memberCount)`.
 Note that the `memberCount` parameter is just an aid for the handler, user may not need this parameter.

 Array is similar to object but simpler.
 At the beginning of an array, the `Reader` calls `BeginArary()`.
 If there is elements, it calls functions according to the types of element.
 Similarly, in the last call `EndArray(SizeType elementCount)`, the parameter `elementCount` is just an aid for the handler.

+Every handler functions returns a `bool`.
+Normally it should returns `true`.
+If the handler encounters an error, it can return `false` to notify event publisher to stop further processing.

+For example, when we parse a JSON with `Reader` and the handler detected that the JSON does not conform to the required schema, then the handler can return `false` and let the `Reader` stop further parsing.
+And the `Reader` will be in error state with error code `kParseErrorTermination`.

 ## GenericReader {#GenericReader}